GMA3: What You Need to Know (2020–2025)

 On March 11, 2020, ABC announced that the series along with its morning counterpart would suspend in-studio audiences "for the time being" due to the COVID-19 pandemic in the United States, following a similar decision made by the network and Disney–ABC Domestic Television for their other talk shows, including The View, Live with Kelly and Ryan, and Tamron Hall.

 On March 17, 2020, ABC announced that it would temporarily replace Strahan, Sara & Keke with Pandemic: What You Need to Know, a daytime newscast produced by ABC News' streaming channel ABC News Live, which would focus on COVID-19 and its impact on the United States.
-It would be anchored by Amy Robach from the same studio that was used by GMA3, and feature contributions from ABC News chief medical correspondent Jennifer Ashton.
+It would be anchored by Amy Robach, and feature contributions from ABC News chief medical correspondent Jennifer Ashton.

 Logo as GMA3: What You Need to Know, used from August 2020 to June 2025.

-Despite being billed as a temporary replacement for Strahan, Sara & Keke, the What You Need to Know format quietly became permanent: in June 2020, the program was retitled GMA3: What You Need to Know, and began to steadily increase its coverage of stories unrelated to the pandemic.
-On August 2, 2020, still absent official confirmation from ABC, Palmer stated on Watch What Happens Live with Andy Cohen that Strahan, Sara & Keke had been canceled.
+Despite being billed as a temporary replacement for Strahan, Sara & Keke, the What You Need to Know format quietly became permanent: in June 2020, the Pandemic branding was replaced with GMA3, and on August 2, 2020, still absent official confirmation from ABC, Palmer stated on Watch What Happens Live with Andy Cohen that Strahan, Sara & Keke had been canceled.
 Later that month, Variety reported that Haines would return to The View as a panelist for its upcoming season.

 On September 18, 2020, GMA correspondent T. J. Holmes was announced as a new co-anchor beginning on September 21, 2020.
-At that time, GMA3 also adopted a new blue and orange-themed logo and on-air branding to increase its ties to Good Morning America, dropping the red and white branding used by Pandemic.
+At that time, GMA3 introduced a new logo and graphics package to increase its ties to Good Morning America, dropping the red and white-colored branding that was used by Pandemic.

 On December 5, 2022, Holmes and Robach were temporarily placed on leave from the program by ABC News, after it was reported that the co-anchors had an extra-marital romantic relationship.
 Rhiannon Ally, DeMarco Morgan and Gio Benitez, began to serve as one of many fill-in hosts at the time, along with Eva Pilgrim.
 On January 27, 2023, it was announced that Holmes and Robach would depart the network.
 On May 12, 2023, Ashton, Morgan, and Pilgrim were named their permanent successors.
 In June 2024, Ashton departed ABC News (and, in turn, GMA3) to focus on her new women's health company Ajenda.